 One notable aspect of Sufism in India is its influence on music and poetry.
 Sufi music, known as “Qawwali,” is a devotional form of music that touches the hearts of millions.
 The soul-stirring melodies and poetic lyrics express the longing for the divine and serve as a medium to connect with God.
 These saints are also credited for the invention Sitar and Tabla.

 Furthermore, Sufism in India played a crucial role in social upliftment and welfare activities.
-Many Sufi saints dedicated their lives to serving humanity and alleviating the suffering of the poor and marginalized.
+Many Sufi saints dedicated their lives to serving humanity and alleviating the suffering of the poor and marginalised.
 The Sufi Khanqahs served as centres for social gatherings, where people from all walks of life came together to seek solace and support.

 Sufism in India has evolved into a unique and vibrant spiritual tradition.
 Its teachings of love, peace, and unity have transcended religious boundaries and continue to inspire millions.
 The impact of Sufism can be seen in the arts, music, poetry, and social welfare activities that have flourished under its influence.